kadirtikil/Cluster-Monitor/docker_deamon_fetcher/README.md

 ## Fetcher package
 Basically just fetches all the containers that are running on the current machine, then returns it to the HTTP handler, and then sends it to the monitor/client.

+# TODO
+- Add refresh heartbeat after executing a DockerOp
+- Should i add pagination???
+IDK if that would be worth it since i wont run that many applications...